MaryamAsgarinezhad/obsidian/Linux/CI-CD Pipeline.md

 - ![[Pasted image 20240429140156.png]]
 -------------------------------

-In the "script" section of the gitlab-ci file, you can write
+In the "script" section of the gitlab-ci file, you can write python commands like 'cd' for changing the work directory.
+Workdir is always addressed form the general gitlab-ci file for the whole project. (where the pipeline is running from)